-Prerequisites: NRSG 300-4, NRSG 301-3, NRSG 302-3, NRSG 303-3, NRSG 304-3, NRSG 305-3, NRSG 310-3 and NRSG 311-7 Major Restriction: Restricted to students in the NBNP to care for individuals experiencing common mental health issues and problematic substance use.
+Prerequisites: NRSG 300-4, NRSG 301-3, NRSG 302-3, NRSG 303-3, NRSG 304-3, NRSG 305-3, NRSG 310-3 and NRSG 311-7 and Addictions Nursing This course focuses on the knowledge and skills needed to care for individuals experiencing common mental health issues and problematic substance use.
 Theoretical and clinical practice approaches draw on concepts related to holistic and relational practice including cultural safety, trauma-informed practice and advanced therapeutic communication.
 Use of exemplars and case-based learning prepare students to interact with and care for patients in acute, community, and primary care settings.